dynamox-s-a/developer-challenges/thoughts.md

 ## Live thoughts

 I just realized that we should optimize the models a bit and include userId also in the Monitoring Points since we'll have a dedicated view for this resource.
 With this, we don't have to query the database for the machines that a user has and, afterwards, search for its monitoring points - that would be a unnecessary, wasted effort.

+Another reminder for myself: when updating the machine type, I need to perform checks if the sensor associated is allowed.